emilkovacevic/mern-auth-task-manager/README.md

 ## To run locally:

+1. Connect to your MongoDB in the .env file
-open terminal for client & server and run simultaneously on each
+2. open terminal for client & server and run simultaneously on each
 ```
 npm i
 npm run dev